doorfortyfour/TileWorldCreator/docs/MultipleMaps.md

 TileWorldCreator creates an empty game object where all clusters and tile objects are being parented to.
 It is possible to have multiple TileWorldCreator instances in one scene, for example if you want to have different kind of maps.
-To make sure that another instance of a TileWorldCreator component doesn't use the same game object for parenting all tiles you'll need to change the `World name` on the TileWorldCreator component.
+To make sure that another instance of a TileWorldCreator component doesn't use the same game object for parenting, you'll need to change the `World name` on the TileWorldCreator component.

 ## Transforms